What Results Can You Get From Deadlift Only Programs?

 But like all programs, they work if you put in the time, dedication and commitment.

-And even with the big 4 exercises only, your physique will still be great.
+And even with the big 4 exercises only, your physique with only compound movements will still be great.

 If you are a strength training beginner, your time would be better spent doing a general strength program I linked above.